awin/mod-kinesis/README.md

 jsonObject.putString("payload", "your message goes here");
 ```

-Then you can verify that you receive those messages in Kafka server by creating a consumer.
+Then you can verify that you receive those messages in Kinesis by creating a consumer.

 Now you will see the messages being consumed.